wpzoom/instagram-widget-by-wpzoom/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Formerly known as "Instagram Widget by WPZOOM".
-Fully customisable and responsive widget for WordPress to display your Instagram feed.
+Simple and lightweight widget for WordPress to display your Instagram feed.

 == Description ==

-Formerly known as *Instagram Widget by WPZOOM*, **WPZOOM Social Feed Widget** is a fully customisable and responsive widget for WordPress to display your **Instagram feed**.
+Formerly known as *Instagram Widget by WPZOOM*, **WPZOOM Social Feed Widget** is a simple and lightweight widget for WordPress to display your **Instagram feed**.

 **[View Demo](https://demo.wpzoom.com/instagram-widget/)**